Sunday, April 12, 2026

 https://www.researchgate.net publication/368474630_Should_Type_Theory_Replace_Set_Theory_as_the_Foundation_of_Mathematics

 We refer the reader also to Bealer's interesting critique of sets in his book Quality and Concept.
 Our own finitist and computationalist position concerning foundations, as we have discussed before, is very critical of ZFC and highly favors dependent type theory (but not necessarily homotopy type theory) but also attaches value to Girard's system F (or its extensions) and second-order logic (cf. Simpson's reverse mathematics project) and to systems such as $HA^\omega$ (Heyting Arithmetic in all finite types) built over Gödel's system T. We consider the concept of list (finite sequence) to be more fundamental than that of finite set - this is reflected in combinatorics.
-It would also be interesting to investigate a 'dialogical' foundations of mathematics (inspired by linear logic and functional interpretations as well as automatic theorem provers) in which proofs were replaced by dialogues in the style of Plato's Meno.
+It would also be interesting to investigate a 'dialogical' foundations of mathematics (inspired by linear logic and functional interpretations as well as automatic theorem provers) in which proofs are replaced by dialogues in the style of Plato's Meno.

 No comments: